Master's vs. Certificate: Is a Master’s in Business Analytics Worth It?

 Online Certificates Require Focus

-Online learning has come a long way in the past decade, with the quality of instruction and assessments increasing.
-But it's still important to recognize that online learning isn't for everyone.
-Since they are essentially self-directed, online certificates require a particular kind of focus and commitment to complete.
+Online learning has come a long way over the past decade, with the quality of instruction and assessment improving.
+But online learning isn't for everyone.
+As essentially self-directed programs, online certificates require a particular level of focus and commitment to complete.

 Some people find that it is hard to stay motivated.
-This is often because absorbing course content can be more challenging than expected, especially when the content includes complex topics and there is no easy way to ask questions.
+This is often because absorbing course content can be more challenging than expected, especially when it includes complex topics, and there is no easy way to ask questions.
 On the other hand, some people find that they focus better when working alone.
 These people are ready to overcome the lack of guidance by doing their own problem-solving.

-In a traditional Master's in Business Analytics program, the content is delivered in a collaborative classroom setting by experienced faculty members.
-For many students, this model of learning is the most effective.
+In a traditional Master's in Business Analytics program, content is delivered in a collaborative classroom setting by experienced faculty.
+For many students, this learning model is the most effective.

 Students receive the tangible benefits of following a set course schedule with a defined graduation date, along with the intangible benefits of being able to ask questions of their professors in real-time, learn alongside classmates and access a strong network of academic and professional support through the university.

-How to Choose Between a Master’s and a Certificate in Business Analytics
+How to Choose between a Master’s and a Certificate in Business Analytics (Hint: You May Not Have To)

-The Knauss School of Business' program offers a blend of academic rigor with practical, hands-on application You’ll take on three project-based courses — international consulting, social impact consulting and a capstone course.
-You’ll learn applied statistics and in-demand tools like SQL, Tableau and Python.
-And you'll receive career development support and guidance.
+At the Knauss School of Business, a blend of academic rigor with practical, hands-on application provides a unique educational experience that could be the catalyst for propelling your career to new heights.
+In USD’s MSBA, you’ll take on three project-based courses: international consulting, social impact consulting, and a capstone course.
+You’ll learn applied statistics and in-demand tools like SQL, Tableau and Python, all in just a short 10 months.

-If this program sounds right for you, schedule an appointment with an advisor to learn more.
-You can also download our comprehensive curriculum guide to explore the program in further detail.
+Does this program sound right for you?
+Schedule an appointment with an advisor to learn more.
+You can also download our comprehensive curriculum guide to explore the program in further detail, or you can learn where a master’s degree in business analytics will take you.